 - April: UNE COM Research & Scholarship Committee meets to discuss applications

-- Early May: Applicants will be notified of their acceptance/rejection
+- Early May: Applicants are notified of their acceptance/rejection

 - June: Funding for first payment will be distributed

-If you have any questions regarding the application process, please feel free to contact Dr. Ling Cao.
+If you have any questions regarding the application process, please contact Dr. Ling Cao.